uwhackweek/sample_project_repository/README.md

 # Sample Project

-This is as an example on how teams can structure their project repositories.
+This is as an example on how teams can structure their project repositories and format their project README.md file.
 Thanks to Lindsey Heagey and Joachim Meyer for the template!

 ## Files